 INTRODUCTION

 Easy Code requires Windows 32-bit or better environment to work in, as there is no 16-bit support.
-Windows NT40 was the foundation of this IDE and it also operates on any operating system released afterwards, Windows 2000/XP/VISTA/7, even though it works fine on Windows 95/98/ME.
+Windows NT40 was the foundation of this IDE and it also operates on any operating system released afterwards, Windows 2000/XP/2003/2008/VISTA/7/8, even though it works fine on Windows 95/98/ME.

-IMPORTANT: Easy Code 1.04 works in Unicode mode when running on Windows NT and later systems, or in ANSI mode when running on Windows 95/98/ME.
+IMPORTANT: Easy Code 1.07 works in Unicode mode when running on Windows NT and later systems, or in ANSI mode when running on Windows 95/98/ME.
 That new format allows to make Unicode applications in a quick an easy way (please see the ANSI / Unicode applications topic).
 In both modes, ANSI or Unicode, the code editor and all names and files related to projects (names and files for projects, resources, windows and controls) are always processed as ANSI text for compatibility reasons.
-When running as Unicode (that is, on Window NT or later), the dialog box for opening and saving files is also a Unicode window.
-Even so, once a file is selected, its path and name are always converted to ANSI, so please take that into account when selecting folders or naming objects and files for your projects.
+When running as Unicode (that is, on Windows NT or later), the dialog box for opening and saving files is also a Unicode window.
+However, once a file is selected, its path and name are always converted to ANSI, so please take that into account when selecting folders or naming objects and files for your projects.

 The MASM32 SDK